korashy2018/foodics/README.md

 - In stock management system uses polymorphic relation to stock any type of modules that can be stocked

-- The System uses localized content to locales Arabic and English with arabic as default locale
+- The System uses localized content to locales Arabic and English with Arabic as default locale

 - The system uses **Laravel** v.10 and **PHP** v.8.1